Timber Gadgets is reader-supported. We may earn a commission if you buy through the links on our site.

 - Smell – Using a small hatchet or your preferred cutting tool, cut the log so you can smell it.
 Sniff the freshly cut piece; if there is a strong aroma, it’s still too wet to use.
 Also, if you notice the cut piece is damp, that’s also a good indicator it should not be burned yet.

 - Weight – Dry wood weighs less than green wood, naturally.
-By this point, we’ve established that its water inside the wood that’s keeping you from throwing freshly cut logs on the fire.
+By this point, we’ve established that it’s water inside the wood that’s keeping you from throwing freshly cut logs on the fire.
 So naturally, as the water leaves the wood it becomes lighter.
 Greenwood weighs almost twice as much as dry wood; a cord of dry oak weighs a little under 5,000 lbs while a cord of green oak is just under 8,000 lbs.

-- Bark – As wood begins to dry out, its bark loosens and eventually falls off.
+- Bark – As the wood begins to dry out, its bark loosens and eventually falls off.
 In an entire cord of seasoned wood, most of the logs will no longer have bark.

 - Cracks – Another great indicator is cracking.
 Look for cracks starting at the heartwood (the center of the log) and going out to the sapwood (the outer parts of the log).
 As the wood dries, the wood begins to shrink which causes these cracks.
 Fresh or “green” wood will not have these cracks whereas seasoned wood is more likely to have cracks and breaks.

 Using a Moisture Meter

 The best way to check the moisture in your firewood is by using a moisture meter.
 These little devices are typically hand-held, having an LCD display that outputs the percentage of moisture within the wood.

 A moisture meter has two prongs on the end.
 To check the wood, insert the prongs into the wood at the place you want to check.
 In order to get a more accurate reading, you need to test several places.
 The most important is the center of the log.
 Use a hatchet or small axe to split the log in half.
 Once finished, test the center of the log with the moisture meter.